Jimbo994/jimboelrijkpset6/README.md

 Introduction
 ------------
-With this application you can lookup recipes by searching for left-over ingredients you have at home This applications uses Recipe Puppy API which is an ingredient based recipe search machine.
+With this application you can lookup recipes by searching for left-over ingredients you have at home.
+This applications uses Recipe Puppy API which is an ingredient based recipe search machine.
 For more information see: http://www.recipepuppy.com/ FireBase is used as a datebase, when building

 Getting Started
 ---------------